Bourkekev/ms3-your-recipe-hub/README.md

  - Information on message flashing I referenced [Flask Flash docs](https://flask.palletsprojects.com/en/1.1.x/patterns/flashing/)
  - Validation JavaScript for Materialize select - This script was supplied by Code Institute, because by default the materialize select provides no feedback on a required select field that is left blank.
  - Compare registration passwords - I reference [this article](https://www.the-art-of-web.com/javascript/validate-password/#section_5) when looking for a Javascript way to change the 'Confirm Password' field notification of wrong pattern.
  - Form input count - The text area fields have a max number of characters allowed so I added a simple JavaScript character count on input to give the user an idea of how many characters they have used.
 This was based on references from [w3schools oninput](https://www.w3schools.com/jsref/event_oninput.asp) and [w3schools output](https://www.w3schools.com/tags/tag_output.asp).
+(P.S.
+I changed how this worked, and used the materialize option for character count which I was not aware of at the time.)

 ### Content